Student Handbook: Section 4: Residential Living Policies

 Residents are responsible for keeping their apartment in a safe and healthy condition.
 The Office of Housing and Residence Life will perform regular inspections of residents’ apartments to ensure compliance with University standards of health and safe living practices.
 The dates and approximate times of these inspections will be communicated to residents at least 48 hours in advance and will be conducted by two (2) staff members from Student Life.
 Violation of policies found will be documented and addressed through the conduct review process.

-Students are expected to abide by all the terms outlined in the Housing Agreement that they signed at the start of the year.
+Students are expected to abide by all the terms outlined in the Housing & Dining Services Agreement that they signed upon completion of their housing application..
 The University's acceptance of this agreement, however, does not guarantee an assignment.
 Students request an assignment within the residence halls and not for any specific designated space.
-The University will not discriminate in room or hall assignment on the basis of race, color, religion, national origin, ancestry, sexual orientation, age, disability and any other status protected under federal or New York State anti-discrimination law.
-Daemen University recognizes and appreciates the educational value of diversity and does not consider ethnicity to be acceptable grounds for honoring room change requests.
+The University will not discriminate in room or hall assignments on the basis of race, color, religion, national origin, ancestry, sexual orientation, age, disability and any other status protected under federal or New York State anti-discrimination law.
+Daemen University recognizes and appreciates the educational value of diversity and does not consider ethnicity and/or other identities or statuses mentioned above to be acceptable grounds for honoring room change requests.

 Students must re-apply for housing each year through the housing lottery selection process.
 Applying for the housing lottery and selection process does not guarantee a room for the next academic year.
 Assignments will be based on room availability.
-Returning residents will be given the opportunity to select rooms for the upcoming academic year in accordance with the procedure published and posted by the Office of Housing and Residence Life.
-Failure to honor assignment preferences will not void this agreement.
+Returning residents will be given the opportunity to select rooms for the upcoming academic year in accordance with the procedures communicated by the Office of Housing and Residence Life.
+Failure to honor assignment preferences or adjusted housing assignments will not void this agreement.

 The Housing Agreement is a binding document and cannot be broken without documented hardship and approval from the Director of Housing and Residence Life (or designee).

 Laundry machines are available within each residential building at no charge.
-Students who have any concerns or problems with the laundry machines should complete a work order through their MyDaemen account.
+Students who have any concerns or problems with the laundry machines should complete a service request through the Hercules portal sent in University communication and/or can be accessed through laundry room flyers.
+Laundry services cannot be used by guests/visitors of residential students.

 Residents are responsible for completing a work order through their MyDaemen for repairs needed to their residence hall assignment.
-In emergency situations, residents should notify the On-Duty RA or Campus Safety to contact Maintenance on their behalf.
-Residents are responsible for reporting pest concerns immediately so as to prevent further infestation.
-Pest Control services are on site once a month to address reported concerns.
+In emergency situations, residents should notify Campus Safety.
+Emergencies can include but are not limited to no heat or hot water, leak, flooding or pipe burst, etc. Residents are responsible for reporting pest concerns immediately so as to prevent further infestation.

 While quiet hours are from 11:00 p.m. – 8:00 a.m. on weeknights (Sunday-Wednesday) and 12:00 a.m. – 8:00 a.m. on weekends (Thursday-Saturday), it is important to note that courtesy hours are in effect 24 hours a day.
 Failure to respond to a reasonable request, made from anyone, to lower noise volume is a violation of courtesy hours.
-During final examinations, 24-hour quiet hours are in effect as posted, and a student responsible for noise which emanates from a room or hallway in violation of this policy is subject to disciplinary action.
+Prior to final examinations, 24-hour quiet hours will go into effect until hall closing as communicated, and a student responsible for noise which emanates from a room or hallway in violation of this policy is subject to disciplinary action.
 Violations of quiet hours may result in room/hall reassignments or other appropriate disciplinary action.

 Acceptance of the room key constitutes occupancy.
 If a resident’s eligibility status changes during the length of the Housing Agreement, the resident is expected to move out of the residence halls within forty-eight (48) hours.
 If an extension is required, the resident must submit the request in writing to the Office of Housing and Residence Life.
-Graduating seniors participating in University commencement ceremonies will be allowed to remain in the residence halls until 10 a.m. the day after commencement.
+Graduating seniors participating in University commencement ceremonies will be allowed to remain in the residence halls until 10 a.m. the day after commencement if approved by Residence Life.

-Early check-ins for purposes unrelated to Daemen academics, athletics, or programs are approved at the discretion of the Director of Housing and Residence Life and will result in a $25/day early check-in fee.
+Early check-ins for purposes unrelated to Daemen academics, athletics, or programs are approved at the discretion of the Director of Housing and Residence Life or designee and will result in an early check-in fee.

 In order to check out of an assigned space in University housing, the resident must remove all personal belongings and trash and make a reasonable attempt to clean the room/apartment.
 Personal belongings remaining in the apartment following check-out will be removed and discarded by the University at a cost to the resident.

-Failure to check-out appropriately may result in a $25 improper check-out fee.
+Failure to check-out following communication from the Housing & Residence Life Office may result in a $25 improper check-out fee.
 Room key(s) not returned within 48 hours of check-out will be considered lost and the student will be charged accordingly.

 The University is not responsible for loss or damage of personal property in the residence halls.
 Students are encouraged to purchase private insurance and/or to obtain personal lockboxes.
 In addition, students should refrain from keeping cash and/or expensive items in their residence hall apartment.
 Students should keep their apartment doors locked whenever they are not present.
 Should residents choose to purchase items in partnership with each other, the Housing and Residence Life Office will not enforce the division of property should a disagreement arise.

 With the exception of fish, pets of any kind are not permitted in the residence halls.
-One aquarium of up to five gallons is permitted for each apartment.
+One aquarium up to five gallons is permitted for each apartment.
 Failure to abide by the above restriction will result in documentation through our Community Standards & Student Advocacy office.
-Students requesting permission to keep a service animal as an accommodation of their disability must do so through the Office of Accessibility Services, 716-839-8228.
+Students requesting an accommodation of a Service animal or Emotional Support Animal, must do so through the Office of Accessibility Services, 716-839-8228.

 Students may not participate in any physical activity or recreation inside the residence halls that poses a threat to the safety of other students or to the facility itself.
 These activities include, but are not limited to: skateboarding, roller-blading, roller skating, bike riding, and throwing objects.
 Failure to abide by the above prohibitions may result in disciplinary action.